-Well, you have come to the right place!
+Well, you’re in the right place!
 Audio interfaces are must-have items needed to provide awesome-quality audio recordings.

-You might think you don’t need one, but after reading this list and trying one out for yourself, you are going to wish you had one sooner!
+You might think you don’t need one, but after reading this list and trying one out for yourself, you’re going to wish you had one sooner!

 Let’s take a look at some of the best audio interfaces for home recording.